 - German Shepherds

-In 2016, Deputy Rexi was one of 350 working dogs who received a ballistic and stab resistant vest from the non-profit group Vested Interest in K9’s, Inc. Based out of East Taunton, Massachusetts, the charity’s mission is to help protect the dogs that serve in communities across the United States.
-We are very thankful and grateful for their gift of protection for our favorite deputy.
+In 2020, Deputy Zeus was one of many working dogs across the nation who received a ballistic and stab resistant vest from the non-profit group Vested Interest in K9’s, Inc. Based out of East Taunton, Massachusetts, the charity’s mission is to help protect the dogs that serve in communities across the United States.
+We are very thankful and grateful for their gift of protection for one of our favorite furry deputies.

-For further information about Depuies Rexi or Duke or our K-9 Program, please email Sergeant Brad Simmons.
+For further information about Deputies Zeus, Duke, or our K-9 program please email Sergeant Brad Simmons.